How to disable Intel Turbo Boost on Microsoft Surface with powercfg command

 powercfg -s scheme_current

-4 How to re-enable Intel Turbo Boost?
+How do you re-enable Intel Turbo Boost?

-- Right-click on Start menu (Win + X).
+- Right-click on the Start menu (Win + X).

 - Go to Command Prompt (Admin) or Windows PowerShell (Admin).